frtibots/frtibgov-ots/_pages/bottom-links/ai/ai.md

 #### ADVANCING EFFECTIVE AI INNOVATION

-FRTIB plans to leverage the NIST’s AI Risk Management framework to implement AI services in a secure and effective way.
+FRTIB plans to leverage the National Institute of Standards and Technology (NIST) AI Risk Management framework to implement AI services in a secure and effective way.
 The Agency will utilize existing governance processes to identify innovative AI uses and work together with other internal governance bodies to ensure effective AI use.

 #### MANAGING RISKS FROM THE USE OF ARTIFICIAL INTELLIGENCE